Genivia/ugrep/README.md

 <a name="binary"/>

 ### Searching and displaying binary files with -U, -W, and -X

+    -U, --binary
+            Disables Unicode matching for binary file matching, forcing PATTERN to match bytes, not Unicode characters.
+For example, -U '\\xa3' matches byte A3 (hex) instead of the Unicode code point U+00A3 represented by the two-byte UTF-8 sequence C2 A3.
+    -W, --with-hex
+            Output binary matches in hexadecimal, leaving text matches alone.
+            This option is equivalent to the --binary-files=with-hex option.
+    -X, --hex
+            Output matches in hexadecimal.
+This option is equivalent to the --binary-files=hex option.

 To search a file for ASCII words, displaying text lines as usual while binary content is shown in hex with `-U` and `-W`: